jotaen/klog/Specification.md

 The hour part MUST be written first.
 Examples are: `1h`, `5m`, `4h12m`, `-8h30m`.

-The hour part MUST be an unsigned number which MUST be immediately followed by the character `h`.
+The hour part MUST be an “integer” which MUST be immediately followed by the character `h`.
 It MAY be `0h`.
 It MAY be greater than `24h`,
 e.g. `50h`.
 If the hour part is missing, a value of `0h` is assumed.

-The minute part MUST be an unsigned number which MUST be immediately followed by the character `m`.
+The minute part MUST be an “integer” which MUST be immediately followed by the character `m`.
 It MAY be `0m`.
 It MAY be greater than `59m`,